10 mighty apps to revolutionize your Podia website

 Nice, right?
 So if you’re looking for a free way to add dynamic social proof to your page, look no further.

-But OK, maybe what you want to add to your storefront isn’t quite so social as live chat or social proof.
+But OK, maybe what you want to add to your website isn’t quite so social as live chat or social proof.
 Or, maybe you want to beef it up even further with lead capture forms that stand out above the pack.

 If that’s the case, you’re going to love this next section.